 Advice for Staying Safe:

-At Your Accommodation: Never leave your luggage unattended unless it is locked away in your room.
+At Your Accommodation : Never leave your luggage unattended unless it is locked away in your room.
 Store valuables in the safety deposit box.
 Keep your room locked.
 If someone knocks, check who it is before opening the door— don’t open unless you know then or recognize them.
 Look for locations to stay that have burglar bars and gates for safety.

-Uber: Uber has become a normal way of transport in Cape Town area.
-It is fairly safe to book an uber, but please travel in groups.
-Download the Uber app and you are good to go.
-Make sure that their license plate and photo match up with the driver and share your trip with a trusted local friend.
+Uber : Uber has become a normal way of transport in Cape Town area.
+Always order UberX vs Go, as they are better vetted drivers.
+Make sure that their license plate and photo match up with the driver before getting in the car, and share your trip with a trusted local friend.

-In Your Vehicle: Plan your route in advance.
+In Your Vehicle : Plan your route in advance.
 Keep the doors locked and wind the windows up at all times.
 Do not leave your mobile phone or other valuables where they are visible from outside the vehicle - this includes purses and backpacks while you drive as “smash and grabs” do happen throughout Cape Town.
 Lock valuable items, purses, backpacks, etc. in the boot (trunk) before your departure.
 At night, park in well-lit areas.
 Never pick up strangers or hitchhikers.

 In the suburbs (where Muizenberg is for example) you will come across “car guards”- the common practice is to tip them when you return to your car.
 Tipping a coin or two for this service allows these individuals to work.